rengler33/telegram-to-S3/README.md

 # telegram-to-S3
-Backup photos to cloud storage using a Telegram bot
+Backup photos to cloud storage(s) using a Telegram bot

 Currently a basic conversational flow is working for the bot.